Perkedel/CVR_Stuffings/DiceGlow/Assets/Voy/Shader/VivikaShader/README.md

 - If Float Equals
 	- Optimized way to check if Two Values are Equal, if yes the input of true is returned, if no the input of false is returned.
 		- Uses Step Functions to check if Equal and Lerp Function to return either based on the result of the step functions.
-- Vivika Shading
-	- Unfinished and seemingly non-functional, ASE Function to Easily Provide Vivika Shader Shading to other ASE Shaders.
-	- Mostly meant so that I may create variants with ease.
 # Third-Party Licenses
 Please Note if these links are incorrect they will be corrected in a later commit after the mistake is corrected.
 - Hue Shift - https://github.com/VoyVivika/VivikaShader/blob/main/Functions/ThirdParty/HueShift/LICENSE.txt